1112luke/Kraken/README.md

     ./kraken-DOA/release.sh

-The Kraken is now active, and connections to the groundstation program can be made killing the terminal with this connection will deactivate the Kraken.
+The Kraken is now active, and connections to the groundstation program can be madel.
+Killing the terminal with this connection will deactivate the Kraken.

 4. In a new terminal on the groundstation device with docker installed, pull the groundstation docker container from github with the following command: